dopeboy/curriculum-2.0/units/2-HTML/lessons/3-listTable/README.md

 1. Create a table that is 2x2 cells.
 2. One cell should have an ordered list with a title.
 3. One cell should have an unordered list with a title.
-4. the other two cells should include pictures and text.
+4. The other two cells should include pictures and text.
 Extension: add styles to the table.

 ## Closing/ Homework